flutter/website/src/cookbook/networking/update-data.md

 ```

 On pressing the **Update Data** button, a network request
-sends the data in the `TextField` to the server as a `POST` request.
+sends the data in the `TextField` to the server as a `PUT` request.
 The `_futureAlbum` variable is used in the next step.

 ## 5. Display the response on screen